 iii.
 The purchase or construction must be completed within 5 years from the end of the financial year in which the loan was taken

-Is allowed when you have taken a loan for purchase or construction of a house property (not allowed in case of the loan for repairs or reconstruction).
 The deduction for this interest is allowed in 5 equal installments starting from the year in which the house is purchased or the construction is completed.
-For example, if construction of your property completed in FY 2016-17, on 25th June 2016, you can claim 1/5th of interest paid up till 31st March 2016 when you file your return for FY 2016-17.
+Example, if construction of your property completed in FY 2018-19, on 25 June 2018, you can claim 1/5th of interest paid up till 31 March 2018 when you file your return for FY 2018-19.

 You need to meet all the below 3 conditions to claim this deduction